Brexit negotiations: 2015 United Kingdom general election

 In its election manifesto for the United Kingdom general election in May 2015, the Conservative Party promised to call an EU referendum by the end of 2017.

 The referendum, held on 23 June 2016, resulted in a 51.9% majority vote for leaving the European Union.

 Preparatory work, and intentions

-According to the European parliament, "For the moment, it appears that the two sides have different views on the sequencing and scope of the negotiations, and notably the cross-over between the withdrawal agreement and the structure of future relations, and this divergence itself may be one of the first major challenges to overcome."
+According to the European Parliament in March 2017, "For the moment, it appears that the two sides have different views on the sequencing and scope of the negotiations, and notably the cross-over between the withdrawal agreement and the structure of future relations, and this divergence itself may be one of the first major challenges to overcome."

 UK negotiation

-The Department for Exiting the European Union was originally responsible for overseeing the negotiations to leave the EU and for establishing the future relationship between the UK and EU.
-This role was later taken over by Olly Robbins, and later Lord David Frost, who reported to the prime minister and Cabinet Office.
+The Department for Exiting the European Union was originally responsible for overseeing the negotiations to leave the EU and establishing the future relationship between the UK and EU.
+This role was later taken over by Olly Robbins, and then Lord David Frost, who reported to the prime minister and Cabinet Office.